-This behavior is seen more often in young puppies than in adult dogs.
-Puppies are more inclined to pull on the leash, as they are on a discovery tour every time they go for a walk.
+This behavior is more common in young puppies than in adult dogs.
+Puppies are more likely to pull on the leash as they explore on every walk.

-▶ With consistency training, this behavior will subside after a few months.
-How to leash train a dog is a must to any dog owner.
+▶ With a little consistency, this behavior will subside after a few months.
+Proper dog training is the be-all and end-all.

-You don't need any special knowledge to train your puppy to walk on a leash.
+You don't need any special skills to teach your puppy to walk on a leash.

-▶ As your puppy gets older, the behavior should usually improve automatically.
+▶ As your puppy gets older, his behavior should automatically improve.

-The situation is different with adult dogs.
-It's more difficult for them to improve their lack of leash manners.
+The situation is different for adult dogs.
+It is more difficult to correct the lack of leash control.

-Why You Should Know How to Leash Train a Dog
+Why You Should Know How to Train a Dog on a Leash

 1) Certain Breeds Are Too Wild

-Currently, there are already almost 350 different breeds of dogs.
-Some of them tend to sniff relentlessly while walking.
-They instinctively do this.
+Today there are about 350 different breeds of dogs.
+Some of them tend to sniff wildly in nature.
+They tend to do this instinctively.